 Daily Fantasy Sports

 Fast forward 30 years and find professional sports leagues in sponsorship deals with DFS operators and even owning equity in one of them (NBA and FanDuel).
 It even continues down to the individual level, as over half of the NFL teams have a deal with one of the major operators.
 DFS’s popularity is certainly not up for debate; however, the laws surrounding the industry definitely are.
-Its legality and considerations by nearly every state of whether or not it constitutes as gambling has scared many from getting started regardless of their state’s outlook.
+That starts with the debate if daily fantasy sports sites and online sportsbooks in the US should fall under the same gambling umbrella.
+It is that debate about the gambling status of DFS that has prevented many states from legalizing it and players from getting in on the action.

 Does Daily Fantasy Sports Count As Gambling?